-Let us start with teaching ourselves (before we teach our kids) the sound of the letter A.
+Let’s say we want to teach our kids the sound of the letter A.

 Now, when you read /a/, you might don’t really understand what sound it makes.

-✋ Don’t expect your kids to get the sound right away.
+✋ But don’t expect your kids to get the sound right away.

-I have some Letters Sounds activities for you, try them:
+I have some Letter Sounds activities for you, try these:

 Tell me and I will forget.Chinese proverb